Sucuri/sucuri-wordpress-plugin/readme.txt

 == Upgrade Notice ==

 = 1.8.37 =
-Removes dependency on wordpress.sucuri.net/api/.
-Custom APIs can still be used via SUCURISCAN_API_URL in wp-config.php.
+This version removes the API communication service dependency on https://wordpress.sucuri.net/api/, because this service has been discontinued until further notice.
+Users who have their custom APIs to use in place of https://wordpress.sucuri.net/api/ can still use the API communication service by adding the API endpoint as SUCURISCAN_API_URL on the wp-config.php file.

 = 1.8.19 =
 This version adds an option to refresh the malware scan results on demand, as well as several small bug fixes and improvements.

 == Changelog ==
+= 2.7 =
+* Fixes a lot of readiness warning/errors from PCP.

 = 2.6 =
 * Create new permissions library.
 * Fix error causing deletion of WAF API key on clearing cache.